jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

         Originator: 10.0.0.7, Cluster list: 10.0.0.6
   ```

-Now do the same on XRD07 for the routes
+3. We can do the same on XRD07 for the routes

   ```
   RP/0/RP0/CPU0:xrd07#show bgp ipv4 labeled-unicast labels